AlekseyUstsinau/devops-ai-edu/docs/demo-1/01-demo-1-infra-walkthrough-en.md

 - 2 Availability Zones: us-east-1a, us-east-1b
 - Public subnets: 10.0.1.0/24, 10.0.2.0/24 (for ALB)
 - Private subnets: 10.0.3.0/24, 10.0.4.0/24 (for ECS tasks)
+- ECS task should have access to pull images from ECR
+- keep 80 open for 0.0.0.0
 - Internet Gateway with public routing
 - Private route tables for internal communication
 - ALB Security Group: HTTP (port 80) from 0.0.0.0/0

+- ECR creation required.
+- No custom DNS required.
+Only ALB DNS will be used for demo.
+- No TLS required.
+- No CDN required.
+- No static data on S3/RDS

+- Use bestpractices for name convenction
+- Terraform should not be hardcoded but parameterized with vaariables
+- state bucket `cloud-infrastructure-tfstate-prod` in eu-central-1, no dynamodb lock

+- Github workflow: manual trigger with no approvals
+- Github workflow: use access/secret keys from github secrets

+- Use bestpractices instead of asking if applicable
+- Do not bring other services except core ones required for run service.

 CONSTRAINTS:
 - Ask questions in themed blocks: Architecture, Security, Scalability, Observability, Compliance/Governance, Delivery/Workflow.
 - After each block STOP so I can answer.
 - Focus only on gaps; avoid already-known details.
+- Keep it simple.
+For demo purposes i dont need a lot of details and customization.

 OUTPUT FORMAT:
 Block: <Theme>